-Yard, Rear - A yard extending across the rear of the lot between the side lot lines and measured between the rear lot line and the rear of the main buildings or any projections thereof.

-Yard, Side - A yard between the main building and the side line of the lot and extending from the front yard to the rear yard and being the minimum horizontal distance between the side of the main buildings or any projections thereof.
+- Yard, Rear: A yard extending across the rear of the lot between the side lot lines and measured between the rear lot line and the required rear yard setback. - Yard, Side: A yard extending from the front yard to the rear yard and being the minimum horizontal distance between the side lot line and the required side yard setback.